hotosm/learnosm/_posts/en/0200-12-25-osm_notes_en.md

 In 2013, the notes service was offered as part of the API.
 By 2014, all OpenStreetBugs reports had been migrated to the OSM database.
 In 2017, 1 million notes had already been created worldwide.

-# Glossary

-* DWG: Data Working Group, composed of people who have a solid editing history and who are in charge of constructive interaction with the OSM community, problem-solving with others, repairing damage and writing changeset comments, also following the day-to-day work, to ensure the validity of the OSM data and make a positive contribution to decision making.
-* GPS/GNSS: Global Positioning System (GPS)/ Global Navigation Satellite System (GNSS) or Global Navigation Satellite System (GNSS).
-It is an umbrella term for all global satellite positioning systems.
-GPS (Global Positioning System) is the world's most widely used GNSS system.
-The term describes any satellite constellation that provides positioning, navigation and timing (PNT) services on a global or regional scale.
-* Mapper: person of the OSM community who contributes to the creation or digital update of the map and provides solutions to notes and inconsistencies.
-* OSM: OpenStreetMap.

 [States for a note]: /images/beginner/note-states.png